oestrich/ex_venture/docs/admin/events.md

 }
 ```

 When a combat tick occurs, this event will be triggered.
 Combat ticks will start after the NPC targets something.
 They will continue until they lose their target.
 The `combat/tick` event needs to have a delay for how long before it's next combat tick will trigger.
-If there are more than one, a random action will be chosen.
+If there are more than one, a random weighted action will be chosen.

 ### target/effects